The legal stuff every Virtual Assistant needs to know

 Virtual Assistants need a Data Processing Agreement if they’re processing personal data for a client – which they usually are.

-A DPA is required for GDPR compliance and basically confirms that the Data Controller (your client) has obtained permission to collect personal data and is storing that data securely.
+A DPA is required for GDPR compliance and basically confirms that the Data Controller (your client) has obtained permission to collect personal data and is collecting and storing that data securely an din a compliant manner.

 It also indemnifies the Data Processor (you) of all claims and actions by anyone who has not consented for their data to be used or any repercussions if your client has not obtained, stored or is using that personal data in a GDPR-compliant way.